Monday, November 27, 2023

 The other extreme of possibilities, of course, is that the short span of time is all there is given to us and all we could do is to accept and try to reconcile with this notion and have a functional life.

 All the rat race, the politicking, and the conniving, holding petty grudges!
 Really?
-Tomorrow, we can fall off the cliff and holding grudges will not make us lighter.
+Tomorrow, we can fall off the cliff and holding grudges will not make us any lighter.

 With the notion of a finite existence, everything we do in between can feel so profoundly absurd.